citation-file-format/citation-file-format/schema-guide.md

 - **type**: A [`$defs.reference`](#defsreference) object.
 - **required**: `false`
-- **description**: A reference to another work that should be cited instead of the software or dataset itself.
+- **description**: A reference to another work that should be cited in addition to the software or dataset itself.
 Note that the principles of [software citation](https://doi.org/10.7717/peerj-cs.86) and [data citation](https://doi.org/10.25490/a97f-egyk) require that software should be cited on the same basis as any other research product such as a paper or a book.
 Adding a different preferred citation may result in a violation of the respective